Lab Director, Dr. Anthony D. Koutsoftas

 – Follow Dr. Koutsoftas and the ROW-Lab on Twitter (@thespeechguy) and Facebook, using the buttons to the right.

 Stefanie Joffe, Project Coordinator

 Stefanie Joffe is the Project WILLD Coordinator, a development and innovation study of a writing intervention for children with language-based learning disabilities.
 She earned her Bachelors Degree from Syracuse University, her Masters in Education from Rutgers University, and her Masters in Speech and Language Pathology from Seton Hall University.
 She worked for three years as a school-based speech-language pathologist for the Union City Board of Education in New Jersey.
 After having her first child, she worked for three years providing Early Intervention Services for children birth to 3 years of age.
 Most recently, she worked for a private practice.
-She has two sons, ages 4.5 and 2, and is expecting another boy this year.
+She has three sons.